YoselynR/Thomas-Fire-Analysis-YR/README.md

 ## Data

-Some of the data for this analysis is housed in this repository and can be accessed, the simplified collection of bands was used locally.
+Some of the data for this analysis is housed in this repository and can be accessed, the Landsat C2 L2 dataset offers cloud-optimized geospatial data for a variety of use cases.
+The simplified collection of bands was used locally, the dataset includes fire perimeter boundaries for wildfires in California.

 ## References

+This project uses data from the [Landsat C2 L2 dataset](https://planetarycomputer.microsoft.com/dataset/landsat-c2-l2) provided by the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/).

+This project uses fire perimeter data from the [California Fire Perimeters dataset](https://catalog.data.gov/dataset/california-fire-perimeters-all-b3436), available on [data.gov](https://data.gov).

 ## Repository organization